Because it accepts that Deity is ultimately mystery...

 Norse)

-The Mystic's Wheel of the Year calendar also includes:
+The Mystic's Wheel of the Year multifaith calendar also includes:

 * a primer on Eco-Egalitarian Spirituality